jirka-h/kernel_scheduler_tools/README.md

   * set_sp_module_record_balancing_event
   * set_sp_module_record_load_change

-* `invariants` - kernel patches and kernel module to verify that following scheduler invariants are not violated for high number of CPU cycles
+* `invariants` - kernel patches and kernel module to verify that following scheduler invariants are not violated for high number of CPU cycles.
+Systemtap can be used to automatically dump execution traces of load balancing calls that failed to balance the load.
   * invariant 1: no idle cpu while another CPU is overloaded
   * invariant 2: Check that all threads have a similar "deficit" in runtime.
 NOT USED.
   * invariant 3: no useless migration